-In plain language, this means take the integral of the function on the range from to with repect to .
-For multi-variable functions the differential indicates which variable is being integrated over.
+In plain language, this means take the integral of the function with respect to along range from to .
+Importantly, the differential “” expresses which variable is being integrated.

 When a start and end value are included the integral is called a definite integral since the author is usually expressing that they want to calculate the result of the integral.
 When there is no start and end value the integral is called an indefinite integral.
 To read more about computing both definite and indefinite integrals see this page.